AdobeDocs/journey-optimizer-learn.en/help/conflict-management/journey-frequency-capping-and-prioritization.md

 jira: KT-18267
 ---

-# Journey Frequency capping & prioritization
+# Journey frequency capping and prioritization

 Learn how to prioritize inbound actions, ensuring that the highest priority content is delivered to a customer when they qualify for multiple inbound actions using the same channel configuration.